JakePed/funrun.github.io/docs/about.md

 permalink: /about/
 ---

-RareBTC.art is a community art collection celebrating bitcoin, the community, and the events as they happen.
+RareBTC.art is a community art collection celebrating everything to do with bitcoin

-Opening up the artists ability to create larger, more indepth artworks, only limited by thier interpritation of what represents bitcoin.
+A collection of more indepth pieces, only limited by the connection of what bitcoin represents to the creator.

-Giving you the ability to create and display subassests as part of, or an extention of, your work to open up the possiblitlies.
+Giving you the ability to create and display subassests as part of, or an extention of, your work.
+Opening up the possiblitlies of what you can create.
+It's your chance to get creative.

-Each creation
+If you want to know more, or get some ideas on how and what to make, jump in the telegram where a great community can help you out.
+Join us on Telegram Here: [https://t.me/RareBTC.art](https://t.me/RareBTCart)

 Submission are now open [submit]({{ 'submit' | relative_url}}) here.

-Join us on Telegram: [https://t.me/RareBTC.art](https://t.me/RareBTCart)

 Follow us on Twitter: [https://twitter.com/rarebtcart](https://twitter.com/rarebtcart)